-Article 23 Inclusion in the degree audit programme
+Article 23 - Inclusion in the degree audit programme

-- 1. The total number of credits to be submitted for a degree audit and that are derived from components for which an exemption has been granted and from curriculum components completed outside the degree programme may not exceed a total of 40 (for SET: 60). - 2.
-Courses successfully completed elsewhere will only be included in the programme if they were completed during the period in which the student was enrolled on the degree programme. - 3.
+- 1. The total number of credits to be submitted for a degree audit and that are derived from components for which an exemption has been granted and from curriculum components completed outside the degree programme may not exceed a total of 40. - 2.
 The examination board has the authority to deviate from the above provisions in favor of the student if deemed necessary.

-Article 24 Provision of information regarding curriculum components taken elsewhere
+Article 24 - Provision of information regarding curriculum components taken elsewhere

-1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and in so far as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued.
-In the event that the student has completed approved components at a foreign university, the student is additionally responsible for ensuring that an assessment table of this foreign university is provided, and

-- handed in at the Board of Examiners of the degree programme for which the student is registered. - 2.
-In the case of components taken abroad, the student must request the Board of Examiners to determine the scope in credits, as well as to determine whether the result can be qualified as a 'V' (pass), according to the assessment table provided by the foreign university. - 3.
+- 1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the competent authority issues a statement indicating the component in question by name and in so far as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued.
+In the event that the student has completed approved components at a foreign university, the student is additionally responsible for ensuring that an assessment table of this foreign university is provided, and handed in at the Board of Examiners of the degree programme for which the student is registered. - In the case of components taken abroad, the student must request the Board of Examiners to determine the scope in credits, as well as to determine whether the result can be qualified as a 'V' (pass), according to the assessment table provided by the foreign university. - 3.
 A student who takes a component elsewhere must provide relevant information about this to the Board of Examiners.
-Relevant information is taken to mean, where applicable, in any case: the progress made in the part of the course in question, the assessment (also if a fail) by the authorised body and a decision concerning fraud.
-The Board of Examiners is authorised to request and obtain this information from the authorised body.
+Relevant information is defined as, where applicable: the progress made in the part of the course in question, the assessment (also if a fail) by the competent authority and a decision concerning fraud.
+The Board of Examiners is authorised to request and obtain this information from this authority.